-Several studies on the affects of alcohol on monkeys and rats showed multiple fertility problems including, ammenorrhea (delayed/absent menstrual cycle), reduced ovarian weight, lowered hormone concentrations, inhibited ovulation, and interference with sperm cell transportation through the fallopian tube.
-Human trials have shown frequent alcohol consumption by women to increase incidence of the menstrual disorders ammenorrhea, dysmenorrhea (painful menstruation) and irregular menstrual cycles.
+Several studies on the effects of alcohol on monkeys and rats showed multiple fertility problems including, amenorrhea (delayed/absent menstrual cycle), reduced ovarian weight, lowered hormone concentrations, inhibited ovulation, and interference with sperm cell transportation through the fallopian tube.
+Human trials have shown frequent alcohol consumption by women to increase incidence of the menstrual disorders amenorrhea, dysmenorrhea (painful menstruation) and irregular menstrual cycles.

 Risks of Regular Alcohol Consumption on Pregnancy

-It is well know that women who drink alcohol during pregnancy may cause major health problems for their baby.
+It is well known that women who drink alcohol during pregnancy may cause major health problems for their baby.
 Excessive alcohol consumption throughout pregnancy is teratogenic (ability to cause birth defects), resulting in fetal alcohol syndrome (FAS).
-Drinking in pregnancy may increase risk of miscarriage, pre-term labor and delivery, placental abruption and stillbirth.
+Drinking in pregnancy may increase risk of miscarriage, pre-term labor and delivery, placental abruption, and stillbirth.

 Wine, Beer, & Spirits to be Avoided for Healthy Fertility